 Because many people first approach their psychological type via the MBTI, there is a understandable tendency to consider the MBTI result as the "correct" assessment and to dismiss any inconsistent result as simply "wrong".

-For these reasons, it can be interesting and informative to reflect on the similarities and differences that you may find between your MBTI and Watchword types, particularly in relation to your socialized (or conscious) vs. natural (or unconscious) tendencies.
+For these reasons, it can be interesting and informative to consider the possible significance of the similarities and differences between your MBTI and Watchword types, particularly in relation to your socialized (or conscious) vs. natural (or unconscious) tendencies.